 If you want a fulfilling, successful career, consider one in heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

-There are several reasons why these careers are increasingly popular.
+People interested in HVAC quickly discover why these careers are growing so quickly.
 One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which impacts older equipment.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s increased the availability of new construction homes.
+There's also the transition away from R-22 Freon®, which impacts any system still using it.
+Finally, there’s the red-hot real estate market and a property shortage that’s increased the availability of new construction homes.

 Is There a Shortage of HVAC Technicians?

-Qualified HVAC technicians are in high demand because of an industry shortage of labor.
-This discrepancy is the result of several factors, including an aging workforce and competition from other industries.
-Many younger people also pursue college degrees instead of a licensed trade like HVAC.
+There is a high demand for qualified HVAC technicians because of an industry shortage of labor.
+This shortage is because of several things, including an aging workforce and competition from other industries.
+There are also more young people seeking college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?